contexttesting/zoroaster/README.md

 10. ~~Context object as an optional argument to test functions~~
 11. Pass path to a context file in CLI
 12. Catch global errors
+13. Make sure source maps are updated as well when running `-w` and `-b` mode to show the correct line.

 ### context-related todo